In a perfect world, our time and task management wouldn’t depend upon our moods. Unfortunately, we don’t live in a perfect world.

 I hope you’re having a good day right now and that this post has helped you prepare for the future, in case you need to turn a bad day around.
 Please share your own ideas for organizing your way out of a bad day in the comments section below.

-Finally, even though YouTube won’t let me share the moving, official video for Bad Day, so many people have told me through the years that it lifts their spirits, I wanted you to have a quick option to listen.
-I’m not sure I know the neurological or psychological mechanism, but sometimes, a sad song helps turn a bad day around.
+Finally, when I originally created this post, YouTube would not let me share the official video for Bad Day, which you can now see up above.
+Over the past few years, so many people have told me through the years that it lifts their spirits, so in case YouTube makes the official video unavailable again, I wanted you to have the option to at least year the song and read the lyrics.
+While there are a variety of explanations for the neurological or psychological mechanism, but truth is that sometimes a sad song helps turn a bad day around.

 Having a Time blocking schedule is a beautiful way to move around your time to make room for other situations that need priority.
 Last week, I had a laptop issue and had to move my client’s work into the evening to get back on track.
 We do what we have to do to get it done.